Skip to main content

 A Coder is an essential member of the film crew's Interactive department.
 They play a crucial role in developing and implementing various technological solutions to enhance the interactive elements of a film project.

-What role does a Coder play?
+What skills does a Coder need?

 Becoming a Coder in the film industry typically requires a college degree in a relevant field such as computer science, software engineering, or interactive media.
 While a degree is not always mandatory, it provides a solid foundation of theoretical knowledge and practical skills necessary for this role.
 Additionally, employers may also consider candidates with equivalent work experience or specialized training in coding and interactive technologies.